Skip to content

 Practical indicators (symptoms)

-• The system describes your concept with generic terms, without your canonical distinctions.
+• The system describes the concept with generic terms, without its canonical distinctions.

-• Competing definitions appear while your canon exists.
+• Competing definitions appear while the canon exists.

 • Responses vary strongly depending on formulation, but always ignore the same page.